- The MLB Grand Salami totals seem to be getting higher and higher

 Depending on which sportsbook you use, you may have come across the Grand Salami prop in the baseball section.
 This article explains the concept Grand Salami betting in detail.
 Briefly, the “Grand Salami” total allows bettors to wager over/under on the number of runs that will be scored in all the MLB games that day, combined.

-Here’s how it looked on BookMaker.eu on Friday, Jul.
+Here’s how it looked at one prominent sportsbook on Friday, Jul.
 5th.

 Grand Salami Total Runs Odds

 *Note that all games have to go nine innings for Grand Salami bets to be graded either way.
-A single rain-out, postponement, or shortened game render these bets “no action.”
-(All bettors get their money back.)
+A single rain-out, postponement, or shortened game render these bets “no action” (meaning all bettors get their money back).

 The Grand Salami Total Is Usually Higher Than the Combined Totals from the Individual Games